Vote

 The right to vote remains the most valued privilege in our country.
 Voting is our way of expressing satisfaction or dissatisfaction with public officials and issues.
 For a more detailed story, see our why vote page.

 Any U.S. Citizen who is a resident of Missouri may register to vote when at least 17 ½ years old and may vote when at least 18 years old.
-Identification is needed to register and vote in Missouri.
+A photo ID issued by Missouri or the federal government is needed to vote.

 You must register to vote using your current address.
 Registration is permanent as long as you vote, report name and address changes, and re-register if you move to a new voting jurisdiction.